jheyman/blog/pages/AndroidAutoWake/index.md

 ![PIR sensor]({{ site.baseurl }}/assets/images/AndroidAutoWake/PIR_sensor.png)

-Whenever it detects something in its field of view, the output pin goes HIGH, and stays high for some time (depending on the potentiometer setting), and returns to low state.<br><br>
+Whenever it detects something in its field of view, the output pin goes HIGH, and stays high for some time (depending on the potentiometer setting), and returns to low state.<br>

 Since the sensor will be mounted on the wall above the display, I designed a small holder and had it 3D-printed (at [Sculpteo](http://www.sculpteo.com), this is the third object I have printed there, and I am quite pleased with the quality vs. price):

 ![3Dprinted_holder]({{ site.baseurl }}/assets/images/AndroidAutoWake/3Dprinted_holder.png)

-The Sketchup 3D model and exported STL file are available [here](https://github.com/jheyman/androidautowake).<br><br>
+The Sketchup 3D model and exported STL file are available [here](https://github.com/jheyman/androidautowake).<br>

 The PIR sensor fits nicely in there: